Oilfield services leader Schlumberger

 This is code for throttling back on spending, at a minimum, if warranted, according to Simmons & Co analyst Bill Herbert.

 Fourth-quarter net profit rose to $1.4 billion, or $1.05 per share, from $1.0 billion, or 76 cents per share, a year earlier.
-Excluding one-time items, earnings per share of $1.11 topped the $1.09 that analysts on average were expecting.
+Excluding one-time items, earnings per share of $1.11 topped the $1.09 that analysts had expected on average.

 Revenue rose 21 percent to $11 billion.